Marie Annequin

-French team at the 2013 French Open.

-Top: Maëva Charbonnier, Laura Augé, May Jouvenez, Margaux Chrétien, Marie Annequin.

-Bottom: Léa Catania, Chloé Kautzmann, Lisa Richaud, Iphinoé Davvetas, Lauriane Pontat.

 Marie Annequin (born 19 February 1992) is a French competitor in synchronized swimming who competed in the 2013 World Aquatics Championships.

 Personal

 Annequin was born on 19 February 1992 in Lyon.
 She is preparing a technician certificate (BTS) Design d'espace remotely.
 She is 177 centimetres (5 ft 1 in) tall and weighs 64 kilograms (140 lb).

 Synchronized swimming

 Annequin is a synchronized swimmer, starting in the sport when she was eleven years old in the team of Chassieu Natation.

 Annequin represented France in free routine combination events.
 She finished 4th at the 2012 European Aquatics Championships and 7th at the 2013 World Aquatics Championships, both in the technical routine and free routine.
 With Chloé Kautzmann, she is captain of the French team.

 She's also a member of the French team during combination events.
 At the 2013 World Aquatics Championships, the team finished 8th scoring 43,380 in the technical merit, 43,440 in the artistic impression.